micmejia/bible-dump/NKJV/Isaiah/Isa 25.md

 For You have made a city a ruin, A fortified city a ruin, A palace of foreigners to be a city no more; It will never be rebuilt.

 ###### 3
-Therefore the strong people will glorify You; The city of the [^a]terrible nations will fear You.
+Therefore the strong people will glorify You; The city of the terrible nations will fear You.

 ###### 4
 For You have been a strength to the poor, A strength to the needy in his distress, A refuge from the storm, A shade from the heat; For the blast of the terrible ones _is_ as a storm _against_ the wall.

 ###### 5
-You will reduce the noise of aliens, As heat in a dry place; _As_ heat in the shadow of a cloud, The song of the terrible ones will be [^b]diminished.
+You will reduce the noise of aliens, As heat in a dry place; _As_ heat in the shadow of a cloud, The song of the terrible ones will be diminished.

 ###### 6
-And in this mountain The Lord of hosts will make for all people A feast of [^c]choice pieces, A feast of [^d]wines on the lees, Of fat things full of marrow, Of well-refined wines on the lees.
+And in this mountain The Lord of hosts will make for all people A feast of choice pieces, A feast of wines on the lees, Of fat things full of marrow, Of well-refined wines on the lees.

 ###### 7
 And He will destroy on this mountain The surface of the covering cast over all people, And the veil that is spread over all nations.